 When it comes to protecting your organization from phishing scams, training your employees to recognize bogus emails is a great place to start, but as the sophistication of these targeted attacks increase, it’s not enough.

-With the SpamTitan Email Filter, you provide a dedicated solution that fully protects your network and every recipient within the organization.
-SpamTitan provides phishing protection to prevent whaling and spear-phishing by scanning all inbound email in real-time.
-SpamTitan searches for key indicators in the email header, domain information, and content.
+With the SpamTitan Cloud Email Protection, it provides a dedicated solution that fully protects your network and every recipient within the organization.
+SpamTitan Cloud provides phishing protection to prevent whaling and spear phishing by scanning all inbound emails in real-time.
+SpamTitan Cloud searches for key indicators in the email header, domain information, and content.
 SpamTitan also performs reputation analysis on all links (including shortened URLs) contained in emails and block malicious emails before being delivered to the end-user.
-How SpamTitan protects from phishing attempts:
+Read about SpamTitan Plus How SpamTitan protects from phishing attempts:

-The combination of these features ensures SpamTitan protects Office365 users and businesses from spear phishing, business email compromise (BEC), and cyber fraud.
+The combination of these features ensures SpamTitan protects Office365 users and businesses from phishing, business email compromise (BEC), and ransomware attacks.
 System Administrators need to make sure their email infrastructure is secure by layering in a dedicated secure messaging and email filtering solution like SpamTitan to protect against advanced persistent threats.
-To protect against advanced threats you need advanced protection.